Transforming McCleary House

 Support our fundraiser to outfit McCleary House and make it a home:

 In addition to the extensive renovations that will be done to the physical building, furnishings and household items are also needed to make McCleary a comfortable place for individuals and families to live.

 You can contribute as an individual, family, group of friends or organization by adopting an area of the house or a service, or donating a household item(s).

 The McCleary project will be completed in two phases.
 In addition to the renovation work to the building, we need furnishings, equipment and other household items to finish each phase.
 We are inviting you to adopt an area of the house by donating funds to cover the cost of your selected area.
 You can contribute by yourself or with work colleagues, family members or friends.
 Areas to adopt are listed below.

 Choose the area you would like to donate.

-You can donate on our website or send a check and provide Thea with the information.
+You can donate on our website or send a check and provide Karen with the information.

 Phase I 2021 – Completion of transitional housing.